-If you're not familiar with Kubernetes yet, it's time to get acquainted with this complex system that will make your life easier.
+If you’re not familiar with K8s yet, it’s time to get acquainted with this complex system that will make your life easier.

 To better understand how Kubernetes work and how your organization could benefit from them, we need to first understand the following concepts: containers, container orchestration, and immutable infrastructure.